huntergregory/SmartBills/README.md

 Functionality:
-1. Press a button to round the total to the nearest dollar, then select the best tip from a table.
+1. App finds tips that round the bill to a whole dollar (0 cents).
+User can select the best of these tips from a table.
-2. Slide tip percentage to the desired amount
+2. Can slide tip percentage to desired amount too.
-3. Widget with same functionality as #1
+3. Widget with same functionality as #1.